c++ - Which is faster for checking whether a condition is true? -

 which should use optimize code?

-tested clang -o3
+tested clang -o3:

-int main () { int i; cin >> i; if (i == 0) return -1; }
+int main () { int i; cin >> i; if (i == 0) return -1; } produces

-leaq 4(%rsp), %rsi movl $_zst3cin, %edi callq _znsirseri cmpl $1, 4(%rsp) sbbl %eax, %eax popq %rdx ret
+leaq 4(%rsp), %rsi movl $_zst3cin, %edi callq _znsirseri cmpl $1, 4(%rsp) sbbl %eax, %eax popq %rdx ret while

-int main () { int i; cin >> i; if (!i) return -1; }
+int main () { int i; cin >> i; if (!i) return -1; } produces

-leaq 4(%rsp), %rsi movl $_zst3cin, %edi callq _znsirseri cmpl $1, 4(%rsp) sbbl %eax, %eax popq %rdx ret
+leaq 4(%rsp), %rsi movl $_zst3cin, %edi callq _znsirseri cmpl $1, 4(%rsp) sbbl %eax, %eax popq %rdx ret so no difference @ all.

 Comments